bernardw42/halu_be/README.md

 ## 7. Notes

-- Make sure your database is running before starting the backend.
+- Make sure your databases are running before starting the backend.
 - If you use `spring.jpa.hibernate.ddl-auto=update`, Hibernate will auto-create/update tables, but for production use, prefer manual schema management.
 - Adjust CORS settings in your Spring Boot config if you access the backend from a different frontend domain.